Tadhg Crowley: War of Independence

 Kilmallock's postmaster came to Crowley's Drapery in early 1916 with an order from the government for the family to sever their revolutionary connections.
 To this, Tadhg's father, Timothy Crowley, gave no definite reply, and he contacted Eoin MacNeill about the matter.
 Upon careful consideration, Crowley resigned as captain of the Ballylanders Company, with his brothers following suit.
 However, they continued to act as auxiliaries in the organisation.
 At this time, Crowley was also operating as the head Centre of the IRB in the Ballylanders district, a group which included about 22 men.

 Crowley followed MacNeill's orders not to take part in the Easter Rising, and a few months later, his father was removed from the position of postmaster, thereafter allowing the Crowleys to take in active part in the Volunteer movement once again.
-In 1920, and with plans to attack the Ballylanders RIC barracks, Crowley informed his father that the drapery was to be used for purpose of the attack, which he of course made no objection to, having been a Fenian himself, and soldiers fired from Crowley's Drapery during the attack.
+In 1920 during the Irish War of Independence, and with plans to attack the Ballylanders Royal Irish Constabulary barracks, Crowley informed his father that the drapery was to be used for purpose of the attack, which he of course made no objection to, having been a Fenian himself, and soldiers fired from Crowley's Drapery during the attack.

 In July 1920, the drapery was attacked by the British, and soon after they came back to arrest Tadhg's brothers Peter, John and Michael, the former two of whom would be part of the 94-day-hunger-strike in Cork Gaol, the longest without any food in history.
 On 25 July Crowley's Drapery was set on fire, and soon after blown up, causing damages worth £22,500.
 With three of their brothers in prison, Tadhg, along with Joseph and James Crowley, went on the run.
 He was later arrested, and sentenced to 15 years' penal servitude, a sentence which he did not end up fully serving after the Anglo-Irish Treaty came into effect.

+Civil War

+Taking the anti-Treaty side in the Irish Civil War, Crowley served as Battalion Commandant of Abbeyfeale Battalion, West Limerick Brigade IRA and took part in operations against National forces.
+He was arrested in October 1922 and interned in Limerick Prison until April 1923.

+Crowley later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 7 and 3/4 years service in 1946 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.